Your Microsoft Technology Development and Consulting Experts - Operating since 2000

 Reality Check: This is almost always a setup or design problem, not an Access problem.
 Before migrating, consider professional database repair and optimisation.

-Recommended First Step: Professional database assessment ($750-$2,250 AUD) to identify the root cause before committing to expensive migration.
+Recommended First Step: A professional database assessment to identify the root cause before committing to migration.
+This upfront investment frequently prevents far more costly decisions down the track.

 "One of the key disadvantages of Microsoft Access is its limited data size.
 It has a maximum file size limit of 2 Gigabytes (GB) for a single file.
 This size constraint can pose challenges when dealing with large datasets that exceed the storage capacity."